nociza/multer-s3-transform-2/README.md

 ## Setting Metadata

-The `metadata` option is a callback that accepts the request and file, and returns a metadata object to be saved to S3.
+The `metadata` option is a callback that accepts the request and file and returns a metadata object to be saved to S3.

 Here is an example that stores all fields in the request body as metadata, and uses an `id` param as the key: